Westminster Business Forum

 • local leadership: assessing the impact of the local devolution agenda - role of local leadership in determining local economic strategies and development

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from CCC; CMA; DBT; DLUHC; UKIB; DSIT; DWP; HM Treasury; DAERA, NI; Defra; Department for the Economy, NI; DESNZ; DfE; DfT; DHSC; GO-Science; Isle of Man Government; MMO; The Scottish Government; and the Welsh Government - as well as parliamentary pass-holders from both Houses of Parliament.
+The conference was an opportunity for stakeholders to consider the issues in the presence of key policy officials who attend from the Cabinet Office; CCC; CMA; DBT; DLUHC; UKIB; DSIT; DWP; HM Treasury; DAERA, NI; DfC, NI; Defra; Department for the Economy, NI; DESNZ; DfE; DfT; DHSC; Geospatial Commission; GO-Science; HSE; Isle of Man Government; MMO; The Scottish Government; and the Welsh Government - as well as parliamentary pass-holders from the House of Lords.

 This on-demand pack includes